 The B plot, which involves the Enterprise-D facing another countdown to certain destruction, is closely tied to the imaginary friend story, but for most of the episode, only the audience knows that.

 The actress playing Isabella is suitably petulant and pouty and bullying, as the script requires.
-She manages to deliver weird superior-being lines like “When the others come, you can die with everyone else” and “I came here to examine the purity of your energy sources,” but the writers didn’t seem account for the capacity of still-growing lungs, so the stone-faced cutie has to grab a breath in the middle of one stretch of technobabble.
+She manages to deliver weird superior-being lines like “When the others come, you can die with everyone else” and “I came here to examine the purity of your energy sources,” but the writers didn’t seem to account for the capacity of still-growing lungs, so the stone-faced cutie has to grab a breath in the middle of one stretch of technobabble.
 (The scene makes me want to boop her nose and give her a juice box.)

-The speech with which Picard saves the day is a ST:WTF apology for adults who treat children like children.
+The speech with which Picard saves the day is a bizarre ST:WTF apology for adults who treat children like children.